Yuri-Rassokhin/flex-cartesian/README.md

 # FUNCTIONS ON CARTESIAN SPACE

 # 5. A function is a virtual dimension that is calculated based on a vector of base dimensions.
-You can think of a function as a scalar field defined on Cartesian space.
+#    You can think of a function as a scalar field defined on Cartesian space.
 # 6. Functions are printed as virtual dimensions in .output method.
-# 7. However, functions remains virtual construct, and their values can't be referenced by name (unlike base dimensions).
+# 7. However, functions remains virtual construct, and their values can't be referenced by name
+#    (unlike regular dimensions).
 Also, functions do not add to .size of Cartesian space.

 puts "\nAdd function 'triple'" puts "Note: function is visualized in .output as a new dimension"